PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/PPVehicle_QUICK_STARTED_en.md

 ## Environment Preparation

-Environment Preparation: PaddleDetection version >= release/2.4 or release/2.5
+Environment Preparation: PaddleDetection version >= release/2.5 or develop

 Installation of PaddlePaddle and PaddleDetection